Boite-a-Sable/Applied-Data-Science-with-Python/README.md

 * [Assignment W2:](./C4_W2_Assignment.ipynb)
 In part 1 the text Moby Dick was analysed.
 Word counts, unique tokens, most common words, frequency of occurence and average sentence length were some of the features extracted.
 In part 2 two distance metrics were used to create a spelling recommneder.
 * [Assignment W3:](./C4_W3_Assignment.ipynb)
+A classic machine learning problem - spam classification.
+Using a number of ML models (Naive Bayes, SVC and Logistic Regression) I classified if a text message was spam or not.
+* [Assignment W4:](./C4_W4_Assignment.ipynb)
 In part 1 wordnet was used to converst text into synsets then path similarity was use to compare different news headlines and find the closest matches between sources.
 In part 2 topic modelling was applied to newsgroup data to identify the most common subjects in the newsgroup.
-* [Assignment W4:](./C4_W4_Assignment.ipynb)
-A classic machine learning problem - spam classification.
-Using

 ### Course 5: Applied Social Network Analysis in Python
 * [Assignment W1:](./C5_W1_Assignment.ipynb)